 Jill’s motivation to serve in Congress is deeply rooted in ensuring that Hawai'i remains a place of promise and opportunity, not just for her own sons but for all children.
 She was first elected in 2022 and serves Hawaiʻi’s Second Congressional District, one of the most geographically diverse districts in the United States; it covers more than 300 miles and includes the islands of Hawaiʻi, Maui, Kahoʻolawe, Molokaʻi, Lānaʻi, Kauaʻi, Niʻihau, the rural parts of Oʻahu and the Northwestern Hawaiian Islands.

-In her first term, she sits on the House Agriculture and Armed Services Committees and the Select Subcommittee on the Coronavirus Pandemic.
-She’s been elected as Vice Chair for Communications of the Congressional Progressive Caucus, Freshman Representative for the Congressional Asian Pacific American Caucus, and co-founder and co-chair of the Congressional Bipartisan Rural Health Caucus.
+She sits on the House Agriculture and Armed Services Committees and the Select Subcommittee on the Coronavirus Pandemic.
+She's been elected as Vice Chair for Communications of the Congressional Progressive Caucus, Freshman Representative for the Congressional Asian Pacific American Caucus, and co-founder and co-chair of the Congressional Bipartisan Rural Health Caucus.

 From 2006 to 2018, Congresswoman Tokuda represented Kāne’ohe and Kailua in the Hawai’i State Senate, leading as chair of the Ways and Means Committee and managing the state’s $14 billion budget.
 Her legislative work focused on early childhood education, public health, and agricultural land protection.